sakti06/t/README.md

 11. jmeter_influxdb_svc.yaml - list of services for Influxdb.
 12. jmeter_grafana_deploy.yaml - grafana deployment checklist.
 13. jmeter_grafana_svc.yaml - list of services deployed by grafana.
 NodePort is used by default.
 If it is running in the public cloud, it can be changed to LoadBalancer.
+14. dashboard.sh - this script is used to automatically create the following:

       (1) An influxdb database (Jmeter) in influxdb pod

       (2) Data source in grafana (jmeterdb)